 No regulations set out the policies for giving effect to Part VI of the OLA.

-In 2021, the federal government committed to reviewing and instituting new policy instruments once new legislative measures were adopted.24 It also announced investments for a centre of expertise to strengthen Part VII of the OLA, which will help federal institutions meet their responsibilities under that part.
-Canadian Heritage will be responsible for the centre in partnership with the Treasury Board of Canada Secretariat (TBS).25
+In 2021, the federal government committed to reviewing and instituting new policy instruments once new legislative measures were adopted.25 It also announced investments in partnerships to strengthen Part VII of the OLA, in order to help federal institutions meet their responsibilities under that part of the Act, as part of the respective responsibility of TBS and Canadian Heritage.26

-Positions designated as bilingual must be staffed by candidates meeting the language requirements of those positions.
-Since March 2007, this requirement also applies to positions at the EX‑02 to EX‑05 levels.
-Since June 2023, the OLA requires that managers and supervisors be able to communicate with their employees in the language of the employees' choice, regardless of the linguistic identification of the employees' positions.26 In addition, while the OLA does not require deputy ministers and associate deputy ministers to know both official languages, they must now take language training upon their appointment.27
+Positions designated as bilingual must be staffed by people who meet the language requirements of those positions.
+Since March 2007, this requirement also applies to positions at the EX-02 to EX-05 levels.
+Since June 2023, the OLA requires that managers and supervisors be able to communicate with their employees in the language of the employees’ choice, regardless of the linguistic identification of the employees’ positions.27 In addition, while the OLA does not require deputy ministers and associate deputy ministers to know both official languages, it now requires them to receive language training upon their appointment.28

-Exceptions may be made under the Public Service Official Languages Exclusion Approval Order,28 which states that the person agrees in writing:
+Exceptions may be made under the Public Service Official Languages Exclusion Approval Order,29 which states that the person agrees in writing:

-Moreover, language training is viewed as a professional‑development and career‑advancement opportunity available to all public service employees.
-In 2021, the federal government further committed to developing a new second‑language training framework for the public service that is adapted to the characteristics and needs of learners.29
+Moreover, language training is viewed as a professional-development and career advancement opportunity available to all public service employees.
+In 2021, the federal government further committed to developing a new second-language training framework for the public service that is adapted to the characteristics and needs of learners.30 The Guidelines on Second Official Language Training were published in 2024.31

-The Office of the Chief Human Resources Officer of TBS coordinates the Official Languages Program in federal institutions that are subject to parts IV, V and VI of the OLA.
-In recent years, many official languages responsibilities (e.g., linguistic training and staffing) have been delegated to the deputy heads of federal institutions, but the power to do so was repealed as part of the 2023 legislative amendments.30
+The Office of the Chief Human Resources Officer of TBS coordinates the Official Languages Program in federal institutions that are subject to Parts IV, V and VI of the OLA.
+In recent years, many official languages responsibilities (e.g., linguistic training and staffing) have been delegated to the deputy heads of federal institutions, but this delegation authority was repealed as part of the 2023 legislative amendments.32

 For federal institutions, compliance with official languages requirements in the public service is assessed in various ways, including through the following: